 Tectites – main source of information about the meteorite

-Only one piece of meteorite has been found near the crater and it is even not clear whether this piece is from the same meteorite which formed the crater.
+Only one piece of the meteorite has been found near the crater and it is even not clear whether this piece is from the same meteorite which formed the crater.
 This stone – Zerga meteorite – was found in 1973.

 It is hard to tell the direction of the impact, but a bit to the north is found another, smaller crater, possibly formed by a smaller piece of this same meteorite.
-This impact crater shows that the main impact was in the centre, e.g. meteorite struck from above.
+This impact crater shows that the main impact was in the center, e.g. meteorite struck from above.

 Very rough calculations show that, if the meteorite approached Earth with a speed of 20 – 25 km per second, this meteorite had a diameter of some 20 m.

-Sometimes (elsewhere) tectites are beautiful gemstones, but main value of tectites is their rarity, these are valuable items for collectors.
+Sometimes (elsewhere) tectites are beautiful gemstones, but the main value of tectites is their rarity, these are valuable items for collectors.